 - Programs sponsored by the Health and Wellness Subcommittee throughout the year

-- Public Safety staff participate in annual training in conjunction with the local Victims Assistance Services
+- Public Safety staff participates in annual training in conjunction with the local Victims Assistance Services.

 - All new incoming students are required to take an online Consent and Respect Course

-- Poster communications on "What do Do if You Have Been Sexually Assaulted" are posted all throughout campus
+- Poster communications on “What to Do if You Have been Sexually Assaulted” are posted all throughout campus.

 The following resources are available to students and other members of the Sarah Lawrence community for information and support concerning sexual harassment, sexual misconduct, and sexual assault.

-You may speak with a Health Services staff member openly and without fear of initiating an investigation, so long as there is no imminent danger to yourself or others.
+Health Services (914) 395-2350: You may speak with a Health Services staff member openly and without fear of initiating an investigation, so long as there is no imminent danger to yourself or others.
 Therapists are available to provide confidential support and counseling; medical staff can answer medical questions and provide follow-up medical care, including emergency contraception.
-Health Services staff are available in Lyles House from 9 a.m. to 5 p.m., Monday through Friday.
+Health Services staff are available in Lyles House from 9:00 a.m. to 5:00 p.m., Monday through Friday.

-Sarah Lawrence Public Safety and Security staff members are available to respond to and intervene in dangerous or potentially dangerous situations, to transport you to the hospital, and to help you stay safe.
-Public Safety staff members are available to assist 24 hours a day, seven days a week.
+Public Safety (914) 395-2222: Sarah Lawrence Public Safety staff members are available to respond to and intervene in dangerous or potentially dangerous situations, can transport you to the hospital, and help you stay safe.
+Public Safety staff members are available to assist 24-hours a day, seven days a week.

-The Office of Student Affairs staff members are available to assist you in accessing support resources and to answer questions about College policy and the discipline process.
-The Office of Student Affairs is open 9 a.m. to 5 p.m., Monday through Friday.
-For after-hours emergencies, a member of the Office of Student Affairs staff is available by calling Public Safety and Security at (914) 395-2222.
+Student Affairs (914) 395-2575: Student Affairs staff members are available assist you in accessing support resources, and answer questions about College policy and the discipline process.
+Student Affairs staff are available 9:00 a.m. to 5:00 p.m., Monday through Friday.
+For after-hours emergencies, a member of the Student Affairs staff is available by calling Public Safety at (914) 395-2222.

 Westchester County Victims Assistance Services Crisis Helpline (for anyone)